emily-emily/kalman-filter-scene-graph/Report.md

     - Keep a state and do computations on our end to smooth things out (let Gemini continue generating the scene graph frame by frame)
         - Finish reading Graph KF paper
         - Figure out how to apply it 😨
-- quantitative measurement of how similar scene graphs are
+- Identify a quantitative measurement of how similar scene graphs are
-- sg, image+sg, img
+- Add to the Gemini-based context approach with these parameters (and compare them):
+    - Previous scene graph only (done)
+    - Previous image only
+    - Previous image and scene graph

+to figure out
+- is it possible to feed a video into gemini?

 # Resources and Links